 To be honest, if you’re just starting out in terms of learning about investing and personal finance some of the articles might be a little over your head, but there is still more than enough to justify your time and money (it costs less than a cup of coffee per month).

-- Join other like-minded members at our investment conferences.
-Presentations are held regularly at various locations in Canada.
-You can meet our experts personally.
+- Investment Conferences- Presentations are held regularly at various locations in Canada.
+There you can meet other like-minded members and our experts personally.

 Canadian MoneySaver is currently offering Young and Thrifty readers FREE subscriptions to Canadian MoneySaver Online.
-In order to get yours, go to their website http://www.canadianmoneysaver.ca/cmsoffer/ , fill in the information and as easy as that, you will get have access to their archives and any of their upcoming regular editions and special issues for 1 year.
+In order to get yours, go to their website http://www.canadianmoneysaver.ca/cmsoffer/, fill in the information and as easy as that you will have access to their archives and any of their upcoming regular editions and special issues for 1 year.